AREAS OF EXPERTISE

-Catherine concentrates her practice in the areas of Wills, Estates, Trusts, Health Law, and Incapacity Planning.
+Catherine is a Partner at SIMPSONWIGLE LAW, concentrating her practice in the areas of Wills, Estates, Trusts, Incapacity Planning and Health Law.
 She advises clients as to living life according to their wishes and ensuring that their estate plans reflect the human and dynamic elements of their lives and the lives of their loved ones.

 From an administrative and remedy perspective, Catherine's experience includes but is not limited to the following, estate administration, the appointment or removal of trustees, passing of accounts for estates and guardianships, Will challenges, dependent relief claims, and applications to remove powers of attorney for property and personal care.